Zeebo: Games

 The Zeebo features remade versions of games from mobile phones and other consoles, such as FIFA 09, Resident Evil 4, Crash Bandicoot Nitro Kart 3D, Galaxy on Fire and Rally Master Pro.
 There are also a number of original game titles developed specifically for the Zeebo, including “Zeebo Extreme” racing games, "Boomerang Sports" games, Zeebo "Football Club" games and Un Juego de Huevos (known as Um Jogo de Ovos in Brazil), an action-adventure game based on the hit Mexican animated film Una película de huevos from Huevocartoon.
 In March 2010, Zeebo began releasing a series of classic arcade games.
 These games were originally created in the 1980s and 1990s by Data East Corp. in Japan and have been modified to run on the Zeebo system.
 The titles include Caveman Ninja (originally known as Joe & Mac), Spinmaster, Super Burger Time and Dark Seal (also known as Gate of Doom).
+Ports of games such as Sonic Adventure and Street Fighter Alpha were also announced, but were ultimately never released.

 In June 2010, in advance of the World Cup, Zeebo released the first of its Football Club ("F.C") titles, Zeebo F.C.
 Foot Camp, developed by Zeebo Interactive Studios in Brazil.
 It includes four mini-games, each emphasizing a particular soccer skill, such as dribbling, juggling and goal-kicking.
 Along with Zeebo F.C.
 Foot Camp, the company released Zeeboids, an application that enables users to create personal characters ("avatars") to be used with the Football Club games.
 Also in June, Zeebo announced a variety of forthcoming games from independent developers such as Digital Chocolate, Fishlabs, Limbic Software, Twelve Interactive and Vega Mobile.